 The emergence of gender lens investing in recent years has punctuated a larger global trend towards gender equality.
 Of course, there remains much work to be done.
-But gender lens investing, and the impact metrics associated with it, may be the key which spurs true gender parity into reality sooner rather than later.
+But gender lens investing and the impact metrics associated with it may be the key that spurs true gender parity into reality sooner rather than later.

-To know whether that reality is being ushered into existence, we need to have the right metrics in place to make that ongoing assessment.
+To know whether that reality is being ushered into existence, we need to have the right metrics to make that ongoing assessment.

 We'll take you through the process of defining metrics for gender lens investing, and show you some of the tools that can help get you started right away.

-First, we'll define what we mean by this type of investing and explore the context of different gender filters (which areas you can target).
+First, we'll define what we mean by this investing and explore the context of different gender filters (which areas you can target).

 What is Gender Lens Investing?

-For a gender lens investing definition, we can turn to a pioneer in the space , Suzanne Biegel.
-The following is an excerpt of a podcast she participated in at Wharton and gives a good overview of gender lens investing principles.
+For a gender lens investing definition, we can turn to a pioneer in the space, Suzanne Biegel.
+The following is an excerpt from a podcast she participated in at Wharton and gives a good overview of gender lens investing principles.

 Gender lens investing can be defined in a few different ways.
-One is to think about how you integrate gender analysis into financial analysis to get to a better outcome in any investment.
-Another way is to think about how we use capital intentionally to achieve positive impacts on women and girls.
+One is to consider integrating gender analysis into financial analysis to get a better outcome in any investment.
+Another way is to think about how we use capital intentionally to impact women and girls positively.

 You might think about women’s access to capital.
 You might think about products and services that positively affect women and girls or take advantage of the women’s market.
 You might think about where women show up across the value chain of a business, in governance, in leadership, in supply chains and distribution channels all the way through to end customers.
 And you might be thinking about how we use our capital intentionally to shift structural gender inequality.

 Impact metrics are, of course, essential for impact investors in any sector.
-This means that in the realm of gender lens investing there also needs to be a language for impact accountability.
-In this article, we’ll take a look at some of those metrics and how they enable such accountability to take place.
+This means that in the realm of gender lens investing, there also needs to be a language for impact accountability.
+In this article, we’ll look at some of those metrics and how they enable such accountability to occur.

 A Gender Lens Investment: Improving Conditions for Women and Girls

-A cascade of factors are at play in any given context which affect (for better or for worse) conditions for women and girls around the globe.
+A cascade of factors is at play in any given context, which affects (for better or worse) conditions for women and girls around the globe.
 Gender lens investors must examine these factors and determine the right metrics to look for during their due diligence process.

-Because any investor is going to look for returns on their investment, and to measure the impact returns through a gender lens strategy, there needs to be metrics in place to track that.
+Because any investor will look for returns on their investment and measure the impact returns through a gender lens strategy, there needs to be metrics in place to track that.
 So, let’s examine the metrics landscape in gender lens investing.
 What metrics might gender lens investors look for?

-These metrics require a deeper due diligence process and their relevance is entirely up to the investor.
-They also lean toward those gender lens investors who are looking to tackle issues related to equality in the workplace (as opposed to, for example, girls access to education).
+These metrics require a deeper due diligence process, and their relevance is entirely up to the investor.
+They also lean toward those gender lens investors looking to tackle issues related to equality in the workplace (as opposed to, for example, girl's access to education).

-Companies with a positive track record, current standing, and active policies to ensure equal pay in the workplace will be more attractive to gender lens oriented investors.
-In addition to keeping accurate pay data, now certifications even exist to demonstrate your company excels at pay equity.
+Companies with a positive track record, current standing, and active policies to ensure equal pay in the workplace will be more attractive to gender lens-oriented investors.
+In addition to keeping accurate pay data, certifications even exist to demonstrate that your company excels at pay equity.

 The United States is well behind the rest of the world when it comes to parental leave policies.
-A positive effect of the gender lens investing movement may be the mobilization of capital towards companies with more family-friendly policies.
+A positive effect of the gender lens investing movement may be capital mobilization towards companies with more family-friendly policies.

 Assessment in this area is largely comparative, requiring investors to examine company policies and data with competitors and regulatory minimums.
-Due diligence may also include looking at the percentage of employees who utilize the policy, how it is perceived, and what effect (positive or otherwise) it has had on the business.
+Due diligence may also include looking at the percentage of employees who utilize the policy, how it is perceived, and the effect (positive or otherwise) on the business.

 Safe Place to Work